 Meet Our Art Teachers

-Diane is an Artist/Facilitator.
-Upon completing studies as an early childhood educator at the University of Manitoba, Diane spent several years teaching the primary level in Winnipeg, Manitoba and in Montreal, Quebec.
+Upon completing studies as an early childhood educator at the University of Manitoba (B.Ed), Diane spent several years teaching the primary level in Winnipeg, Manitoba and in Montreal, Quebec.
 She has an extensive background working with children, teaching in all inclusive schools where special needs children were integrated in regular curriculum.
 She also brings the experience of management and marketing from a wide range of industries.

 Since 2001 Diane has facilitated art workshops in various communities for children, teens and adults.
 She has worked with Community Centres, various District School Boards, and as well, with the Toronto Conservatory of Music Learning Through the Arts Program.

-In 2009, Diane relocated to the Muskoka area and has since become involved with the Huntsville Art Society, the Almaguin Highlands Arts Council and with Muskoka Arts & Crafts.
+In 2009, Diane relocated to the Muskoka area and quickly became involved with the Huntsville Art Society, the Almaguin Highlands Arts Council and with Muskoka Arts & Crafts.
 Diane is dedicated to promoting and developing visual arts programs for children, youth/teens, adults and seniors and she specializes in teaching Drawing & Perspective, Pen & Ink, Water Colour and incorporates technique in acrylic painting for children and youth

 Jennifer (Jenn) Snowden